RaghaSelenium/hotel-booking/README.md

 # hotel-booking

-hotel-booking is a test automation project for  http://hotel-test.equalexperts.io/.
+hotel-booking is a test automation project to automate   http://hotel-test.equalexperts.io/.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local Ubuntu machine for development and testing purposes.

-###Tools and Technologies
+### Tools and Technologies

 Java 1.8
 Apache Maven 3.0.5